karlo-babic/agent-tournament/README.md

 > **LIMITATION:** Your agent must be able to run on the classroom computers without significant performance issues.

+### Designing a Universal Agent
+Your agent code must be able to function correctly whether it is assigned to the blue or red team.
+Avoid hardcoding behavior based on color (e.g., `if self.color == "blue": move_right()`).

+A robust approach is to set team-specific variables in your `__init__` method based on the `color` argument provided.
+These variables can define your "enemy," "home," and preferred directions for attacking and defending.
+Your `update` method should then use these variables to make decisions.
+This makes your agent's logic abstract and reusable.

 ## Submission

-You will need to upload a single `.zip` file containing:
+You will need to upload a single `.zip` file of your **team folder** (`firstnames_lastnames.zip`).
+It must contain:

--   **`blue_agent.py` and `red_agent.py`**
-    -   Both files should contain the same agent implementation.
-    -   Include a short description of your agent's approach, strategy, and implementation as a comment at the beginning of each file.
+-   **`agent.py`** with your `Agent` class.
--   **Other `.py` files (modules)** you might have created and used in your agent implementation.
+-   Any other `.py` files (modules) you created and used.
--   **A short presentation (5 minutes)**, saved as a PDF file, explaining your approach, strategy, and implementation.
-Do not explain the code line-by-line; focus on the high-level concepts.
+-   A short presentation (5 minutes), saved as a PDF file, explaining your approach.